 Destination Hypervisor: To restore to a VM on a different hypervisor, select the hypervisor name from the Destination hypervisor list.

-Proxy: To use a different proxy, select the proxy from the Proxy list.
+Access node: To use a different access node, select the access node or the access node group from the Access node list.

 Change disk name to: Type the new name for the disk.